 3. The state of other electric vehicles

 While passenger cars typically get all the credit for the EV revolution, it’s good to also consider the other forms of transportation that are gradually becoming greener.

-The global stock of electric buses in 2018 was 460 000, almost 100 000 vehicles more than in 2017.
+Electric buses also grew in popularity since 2020.
+The global stock of electric buses in 2020 was 600 000.
+China alone registered 78 000 new electric buses in the past year, holding down their market domination.
 In addition to China, one of the global leaders in electric bus fleets is Chile, aiming to electrify all of its public transport by 2040.
-In European Union countries, a new Clean Vehicles Directive also provides a public procurement of electric buses.
+In European Union countries, the Clean Vehicles Directive also provides a public procurement of electric buses.

-A third trend that’s steadily increasing in the EV space is the smart charging of electric vehicles, i.e. the use of cloud-connected charging devices.
-For business owners and consumers alike, smart EV charging allows greater convenience and control over electricity consumption.
+Another trend that’s steadily increasing in the EV space is the smart charging of electric vehicles, i.e. the use of cloud-connected charging devices.
+For business owners and consumers alike, smart EV charging allows — among other things— greater convenience and control over electricity consumption.

-Lastly, you can't mention EV charging trends without acknowledging vehicle-to-grid (V2G).
-V2G technology enables electricity to be returned to the grid from car batteries, the same way stationary storages are connected to the grid.
+Lastly, we can't mention EV charging trends without acknowledging vehicle-to-grid (V2G).
+V2G technology makes it possible to transfer the electricity stored in electric vehicle batteries back to the grid, the same way stationary storages are connected to the grid.
 V2G services are already commercially available and several charger manufacturers are able to supply V2G chargers.

 5. The development of electric vehicle & charging technology

 Another interesting perspective relates to the development of new EV parts and charging technologies.

 The increase in electric car registrations resulted in an increased production of automotive lithium-ion batteries, which was up by 33% from 2019.
 China remains the leading country for battery production accounting for over 70% of global production capacity.
 However, Europe is not staying behind.
 Many new battery plant constructions were announced in 2020, since the battery demand exceeded Europe’s production capacity in the past year.